Acrobat is often where people begin when they need to edit a PDF.

 In many cases, what they really want is not a different editor.
 They want a spreadsheet-driven PDF generation workflow.

-If your main question is the general Excel workflow rather than Acrobat itself, see How to Fill a PDF from Excel.
+If your main question is the general Excel workflow rather than Acrobat itself, see How to Fill PDF Forms from Excel in Bulk.

 A practical PDF batch workflow

-PDF Mail Merge supports spreadsheet-based PDF generation without relying on Acrobat.
+PDF Mail Merge supports spreadsheet-based PDF generation without relying on Acrobat or a desktop-only PDF editor.

 Frequently asked questions